 Promote Mutual Understanding

-The concept of “peace through tourism” isn’t a new category of tourism itself.
-It’s an idea that is meant to shift tourism from harmful practices to those that do not infringe on the place of travel.
-Peace through tourism can be from the result of ecotourism and the protection of other cultures.
+The concept of “peace through tourism” isn’t a new category of tourism.
+Rather, it’s an idea that is meant to shift tourism from harmful practices to those that do not infringe on the place of travel.
+Peace through tourism can be achieved through ecotourism and the protection of other cultures.
 We can create the sense of “tranquility within individuals, among people and nations” through Ecotourism.

-Becoming familiar with the region before traveling helps the transition between cultures.
-By beginning to understand the laws and cultures of a locations, it allows us to begin to think differently.
-This initiates the process of opening our minds to the new environment.
-While these locations practices at first may seem extremely different than your own, Atma strives to bring together different ways of thinking.
+Becoming familiar with a region before travelling helps to ease the transition between cultures.
+By beginning to understand the laws and cultures of a location, it allows us to start the process of thinking differently.
+This initiates the opening of our minds to a new environment.
+While these practices may initially seem extremely different than your own, Atma strives to bring together different ways of thinking.